I was recently a funny motivational speaker for a group of school administrators.

 Something that seems to allow people to step aside their ethics is the notion that others do shady things and get away with it.
 Some might even argue they are entitled to their fair share and fear they may be missing out.

 This fend for yourself, fear-driven mindset gives someone a pass to temporarily boost their circumstances.
 The trouble is, once you’ve done it once, and got away with it; it begs to be repeated.
-Lousy behavior builds up momentum, like a boulder rolling down a hill, and perhaps someone starts to believe it’s ok.
+Lousy behavior builds up momentum, like a boulder rolling down a hill, and perhaps someone starts to believe it’s okay.
 Alternately, they may think they're naturally bad people and decide to continue that fate.

 The longer you sweep bad behavior under the carpet, the more likely it is to continue.